Wandalen/wTesting/doc/version.eng/tutorial/TestRoutineExperimental.md

 The distance between individual team members, as well as the complexity, can impair understanding among team members.
 Experimental test routines are designed to improve dialogue between developers.
 A picture is worth a thousand words.

 The experimental test routine is useful for debugging and clarifying the test unit behaviors.
-It is possible to place the required experimental code in the experimental routine and have it running in the same environment as ordinary test routine.
+It is possible to place the required experimental code in the experimental routine and have it running in the same environment as an ordinary test routine.
 It will help another developer to find an experimental test routine and understand the first one.
 The fact that experiments do not affect the test report is very convenient.

 ### Example

 For an introduction to this feature, create a test suite `Expriment.test.js` and follow the steps outlined below.

-The module has one test file `Expriment.test.js`, which contains two test routines.
-One of them is a normal test routine, and the other is experimental.
+The module has one test file, `Expriment.test.js`, which contains two test routines.
+One of them is a typical test routine, and the other is experimental.
 For simplicity, we implement the testing of the standard routine `Math.sqrt`.
 Suppose that `Math.sqrt` is not standard, not described well, and the developer's goal is to investigate it.

 <details>
 <summary><u>Code of the file <code>Experiment.test.js</code></u></summary>